What is Full Cycle Recruiting?

 The fourth step, selection, is the most critical part of the recruiting process.
 This stage is where you use different methods to determine who is the best fit for the role.

-The most common method is face-to-face interviews as they give you a chance to see how a candidate behaves in person.
+The most common method is face-to-face interviews, which give you a chance to see how a candidate behaves in person.
 This can give you an idea about how they'd fit in at the company, their temperament, and their communication skills.

-In addition to face-to-face interviews, many companies use assessments, such as written assignments, programming tasks, multiple-choice quizzes, etc. to determine which candidates best fit the role.
+In addition to face-to-face interviews, many companies use talent assessment tools to evaluate candidates’ skills and culture fit to determine which candidates best fit the role.

 Once the candidate pool has been narrowed, you can begin running background checks and reference checks to find the best possible candidate for the job.